Amazon EIN: Do You Need An Employer Identification Number?

 What if I’m a non-U.S. seller?

-Non-U.S. Amazon sellers will require a U.S. Tax Identification Number (TIN) if their income is effectively connected to a U.S. business or trade.
+Non-U.S. Amazon sellers will need a U.S. Tax Identification Number (TIN) if their income is effectively connected to a U.S. business or trade.

-Those who do not have a U.S. TIN must apply for a U.S. TIN, which can be an Individual Taxpayer Identification Number (ITIN) or EIN.
+Those who do not have a U.S. TIN must apply for a U.S. TIN, which can be an Individual Taxpayer Identification Number (ITIN) or EIN, which is one of the required Amazon seller tax documents.

 However, if the government of the country of residence of the non-US seller has a tax treaty with the U.S. government, to avoid double taxation, the seller must provide the tax identification number issued to him by his local tax authority.